my-north-ai/semantic_audio_filtering/README.md

 ### The folders are distributed in the following order:

-configuratios -> Retrieve the basic settings from the .env file

-data-> generation.ipynb has the pipeline for generating synthetic audio from multilingual libri speech dataset;
+Filtering Framework-> All the steps for creation of the filtering methods of synhtetic audio

-    generated_data-> storage for all the generated audio files
+tts_data_augmentation -> Serves as the folder for all the files and the scripts to create synthetically generated audios

 env.example -> example of how the .env file should be structured